JDong1/MyRepo/README.md

 # Hi!
-My name's Jason!
-Whats your's?
+My name is Jason!
+What is your's?

 Welcome to my repository!